dailystory/docs/articles/campaigns/index.md

----
-layout: _ArticleLayout
+{
-title: Campaigns
+	title: 'Campaigns',
-description: Campaigns are the cornerstone of DailyStory
+	description: 'Campaigns are the cornerstone of DailyStory' }
----
 #Campaigns
 Campaigns are the cornerstone of DailyStory - everything in DailyStory is associated back to a campaign.